Photo by @jessicaheit

 While locals drive from all over town to have a cup of Joe at Maximilian Coffee, it’s the hub for coffee lovers in Pensacola’s historic East Hill neighborhood.
 It offers a full menu of hot and iced coffee drinks and a generous selection of yummy baked goods and other food.

 Maximilian, which is the sister restaurant to adjoining Cactus Flower Café, specializes in Latin coffee drinks.
 Their best seller, Cafe Mexicano, includes cinnamon, chocolate and brown sugar.
-Maximilian prides itself on being the only coffee shop in Pensacola that uses organic coffee beans, a fair-trade brand called Amavida Coffee.
+Maximilian prides itself on being one of the only coffee shop in Pensacola that uses organic coffee beans, a fair-trade brand called Amavida Coffee.
 Maximilian’s coffee not only tastes great, but you can feel great about drinking it.

 Photo by @maximilian_coffee